Skip to main content

 }

-1. BI will automatically extract taskId and append it to the callback address
+1. The platform automatically extracts taskId and appends it to the callback URL.

-2. If the response status code does not start with 2, such as 200, 201, etc., it will directly report an error and end
+2. If the response status code does not start with 2, such as 200 or 201, the task ends with an error directly.

-• Normal: Run the node according to the existing scheduling strategy, the default running flag for nodes.
+• Normal: The node runs according to the existing scheduling strategy.
+This is the default run status.

 flask